windsmoon/UIController/README.md

 Use this when you need to migrate every `UIControllerPanel` inside prefabs under selected folders.

 1. Select one or more folders in the Project window.
-2. Open `UIController > UIController Legacy Migration`.
+2. Open `UIController/UIController Legacy Migration`.
 3. Confirm the selected folders in the `UIController Migration` window.
 4. Click `Migrate Selected Folder Prefabs`.
 5. The tool recursively finds prefabs under the selected folders, loads prefab contents, scans all active and inactive `UIControllerPanel` components, and migrates only panels that need migration.